hanpari/sovereign/source/02/052_drama.md

 "You don't seem too sorry to me.
 May I know what's happening here?"

 "This is a secret," retorted Andrey.
 "You treated me like a mental, Sava.
 Now it's my turn for a little revenge.
 You will never know what happened between me and this fine lady.
 No one will ever tell you.
-Mystery of the universe stays closed before you very eyes, which will haunt you to your last breath."
+Mystery of the universe stays closed before you very eyes, which will haunt you to the last breath."

 Gromov sighed and turned to Samara.
 "If I understand correctly, the wheelchair of your aunt has broken, so you called Andrey.
 Have you met him before?"